I went behind the scenes of the ‘Derry Girls’ season 3 premiere

 Dominique

 The maternity jeans I turned to were from H&M, in my normal size.
 I bought two pairs – one light and one dark.
-I went for the boyfriend style which seemed to balance out my upper half as it grows.
-I have worn them for two pregnancies now while they are nothing to write home about, they do the trick.
+I went for the boyfriend style which seemed to balance out my upper half as it grew.
+I have worn them for two pregnancies now and while they are nothing to write home about, they do the trick.

 Jenny